Kindergarten Curriculum

 Physical Education

 Through exposure to a wide variety of activities, students gain the necessary knowledge to understand the importance of achieving and maintaining a healthy lifestyle.
-The Geneva School is committed to providing programming in physical education that allows frequent and diverse opportunities to engage in physical activities necessary to support a healthy mind and body.
+The Geneva School is committed to providing a physical education program that allows frequent and diverse opportunities to engage in physical activities necessary to support a healthy mind and body.
 Kindergarten students explore sensorimotor attributes such as locomotor skills, non-locomotor skills, balance, spatial awareness, manipulative skills, body awareness, and rhythm concepts.
-Students are taught basic fitness concepts and some of the benefits of being physically active.
+Students learn basic fitness concepts and benefits of being physically active.
 The goal is for the students to relate to others positively by sharing, caring, and playing fairly.
 The year concludes with cooperative games that demonstrate the physical and social skills students have developed throughout the year.

 Field Trips and Culminating Events